JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 Paula Barone is a member of the Protestant Reformed Churches and a former academic support teacher.
 She enjoys drawing, reading, and indoor rock climbing.
 She also lives in West Michigan.

-Click the PDF to read an excerpt!
+Click to read an excerpt!

 August 1862.
 Eighteen-year-old Harm van Wyke finds his quiet life in the Dutch Reformed community of Holland, Michigan, upended by the American Civil War.
 When it becomes clear the war will not be as easily won as once believed, President Lincoln calls for 300,000 volunteers to defend the Union.
 Harm’s minister, Rev. Albertus van Raalte, encourages the young men of his community to join the cause.
 Harm’s father bitterly opposes the idea.
 Harm hesitates to leave his home, but when his friends portray the war as a grand adventure, he gives in and joins them.
 Together, some eighty boys and young men from Holland join the 25th Michigan Volunteer Infantry Regiment.